DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-07-13-improving-the-email-sent-to-candidates-about-new-interviews.md

 - address or online meeting details
 - additional details

 We found that providers often give large amounts of information, sometimes including multiple paragraphs.
-This does not display well in the existing design so we decided to change it.
+This did not display well in the design so we decided to change it.

 ## What we changed